Recruiting and talent management are some of the most important processes at any organization…

 Let Millennials be Disappointed

-Investors and human capital is another salient topic, and the important thing to remember about new talent is that you must have an open dialogue with them about their expectations.
-Through coaching, self awareness, and flexibility (on both sides), there may still be disappointment.
-But disappointment is natural, and it’s OK to go at a more humble pace in your career.
-It will not scare them off as long as you recognize their goals, and support them with talent development opportunities along the way.
+Investors and human capital are another salient topic, and the important thing to remember about new talent is that you must have an open dialogue with them about their expectations.
+Through coaching, self-awareness, and flexibility (on both sides), there may still be disappointment.
+But disappointment is natural, and it’s OK to go at a humbler pace in your career.
+It will not scare them off as long as you recognize their goals and support them with talent development opportunities along the way.